joropeza/openai-o1-duck-hunt/README.md

 # openai-o1-duck-hunt

-Coding with ChatGPT using OpenAI's o1 model to make a Duck Hunt game
+Coding with ChatGPT using OpenAI's o1 model to make a Duck Hunt game.

+See the results here: [(https://jonoropeza.com/2025-openai-duck-hunt/](https://jonoropeza.com/2025-openai-duck-hunt/)

 ## The Prompts